xperimentx/atlas/Atlas/doc/App-sample.md

 ![xperimentx atlas](images/atlas.png)

-Atlas is designed to give you freedom in the structure and implementation of your website.
+Atlas is designed to give you freedom, so take this as just an example or suggestion of how you could implement your application

-[Atlas Sample](https://github.com/xperimentx/atlas-sample) is designed to give you freedom in the structure and implementation of your website.
+Take a look at [Atlas Sample](https://github.com/xperimentx/atlas-sample)  project to see a more realistic example than this documentation.

 ## Sample structure for a web application using Atlas